VaibhavSingh8/React-Projects-Notes/Notes/NOTES.md

 There will be an error, in the beginning after putting this code.

 But, why is there an error?
--> Because, the react render is very fast and till the time of rendering, as the Bus component code was not present, and bundle is loaded late as it takes time, we are calling it on-demand.
+-> Because, the react render is very fast and till the time of rendering, as the Bus component code was not present, and the bundle is loaded late as it takes time, we are calling it on-demand.
 Hence, react suspends the rendering until the Bus component bundle is loaded.

 So, we need to handle this error.
 We can do this by using the Suspense component.